Legal Custody vs. Physical Custody in a FL Divorce

 - The mental and physical state of both parents

 Again, these are just some of the possible determinative factors when it comes to a custodial agreement.
-Speak with a Jacksonville divorce and child custody lawyer from our firm if you have additional questions regarding how child custody is determined and what you can do to help your case.
+Speak with a Jacksonville child custody lawyer from our firm if you have additional questions regarding how child custody is determined and what you can do to help your case.

-Joint Physical Custody: This custodial arrangement involves both parents sharing physical custody.
+Shared Physical Custody: This custodial arrangement involves both parents sharing physical custody.
 While this does not necessarily mean that each parent will have even time with their children, it does mean that the children will live at each parents' residence at different times.

 Sole Physical Custody: This custodial agreement involves only one parent being awarded the physical custody of their children.
 This means that, with the exception of potential visits with the non-custodial parent, the children will solely be residing with only one parent.

-Sole Legal Custody: This custodial agreement involves only one parent being awarded the legal custody of their children.
+Sole Legal Responsibility: This custodial agreement involves only one parent being awarded the legal custody of their children.
 The parent who is granted sole legal custody will be the only parental authority able to make major decisions regarding their children's welfare.

 Custody agreements can be complex.
 You want to present yourself in just the right way to be granted the custody arrangement that is most beneficial for you and your children.

 To build a strong case in your favor, contact a Jacksonville child custody attorney from the Law Offices of Jason K.S.
 Porter, P.A. today.

 Your Story Matters - We're Here to Listen

 90+ Years of Combined Legal Experience On Your Side